edmtekx/tech-yarn/_posts/2020-11-29-installing-tensorflow-macos.md

 	Do this for all of the wheels.

-6. Now install them with pip, for example:
+6. Now install them with `pip`, for example:

 	```
 	pip install grpcio-1.33.2-cp38-cp38-macosx_10_16_x86_64.whl